JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 3. ESP (not LTD) (Standard or E-II Made in Japan)
 4. Parker (I don't think they make guitars at all anymore :( )
 5. Dean (Really cool high quality instruments)
-6. G&L (not G&L Tribute) (Leo Fenders company)
+6. G&L (not G&L Tribute) (Leo Fenders company) (Some less than $1000 NOS)
-7. Chapman (Designed by the internet, owned by youtube superheroes)
-8. Peavey (Since the 1970s theyve been making all variety of reliable musical instruments.
+7. Peavey (Since the 1970s theyve been making all variety of reliable musical instruments.
 At one point they were one of the only companies that sold everything a band would need to put on a show through the entire signal chain)
-9. Ibanez (A fascinatingly important Japanese brand with MIJ at their top of line)
+8. Ibanez (A fascinatingly important Japanese brand with MIJ at their top of line)
-10. Washburn (A surprisingly underrated brand of quality musical instruments)
+9. Washburn (A surprisingly underrated brand of quality musical instruments)

 ### Hugest Name Brands ###
 1. Paul Reed Smith